Two-gluon one-photon vertex in a magnetic field and its explicit one-loop approximation in the intermediate field strength regime: One-loop approximation for the effective two-gluon one-photon vertex in the intermediate field strength regime

 In general, the terms in the expression for $\Gamma_{ab}^{\mu\nu\alpha}$ have the form

 where

 Notice that $K$ can be expressed as

-On the other hand, since we are interested in finding an approximation in the intermediate field regime, we can expand Arg for small $q_f B$~\cite{Piccinelli:2017yvl,Jaber-Urquiza:2018oex}.
+The region of the integrand that provides the largest contribution in the current regime corresponds to the case in which the dimensionless product $q_fBs$ is small~\cite{Piccinelli:2017yvl,Jaber-Urquiza:2018oex}.
+In this case, we can expand Arg for small $q_f Bs$.
 Considering the expansion up to third order, we get

 where

 We can further simplify the above expressions recalling that in the intermediate field regime, terms proportional to $m_f^2$ can be neglected.
 Defining $s=x/q_f B$, we write